 Motion: "that the Report of the Chairman of the Finance Committee be accepted".
+On a hand vote: Passed nem con

 8. Report of the Finance Director and Budget 2014 / 2015 [Originally item 7 on the agenda]

 [Minute Sec.
 Note: Under this item Council were asked only to note the report.
 Agreement to adopt the budget for 2014 / 2015 was addressed under item 14, after other financial matters that might impact on the budget had been dealt with]